High-Functioning Autism: Understanding Signs, Diagnosis, and Support

 A comprehensive guide to high-functioning autism, including how it relates to Asperger's syndrome and what support options are available.

-Clinical Perspective: Looking Beyond Labels
+Clinical Perspective: Beyond Labels

 – Jennifer Harbour, M.S., BCBA, Clinical Director at Buzz ABA